-If a wig is sewn in, it is safe to keep it on because that method is a more long term option anyway.
-It is also quite comfortable.
+If a wig is sewn in, it is safe to keep it on because that method is a more long-term option anyway.
+It is also comfortable.
 However, if the hairpiece is glued on, it might be wiser to remove it before going to bed.
-Although the glue can hold pretty well, there is a chance that the wig will detach.
+Although the glue can hold well, there is a chance that the wig will detach.

-Tips for Sleeping with Hair Extensions
+Tips for Sleeping with Hair Wig

-We will show you different methods you can use when sleeping with your extensions in.
-This is for the people that have permanent extensions like keratin bond, cold fusion, sew-in or anything like that, that requires you to sleep with your hair extensions in.
-It’s important to note that before you go to sleep, you have to comb out all the tangles from your hair.
+We will show you different methods you can use when sleeping with your hair extensions in or even wigs.
+This is for the women that have permanent extensions like keratin bond, cold fusion, sew-in or anything like that.
+These require you to sleep with your hair extensions in.
+It’s important to note that before you go to sleep, you must comb out all the tangles from your hair.
 If you have a lot of tangles, use a leave-in conditioner or detangler to carefully comb them out so that you don’t rip any of your extensions out.

 Braid Your Hair

 Use two simple three-strand braids, or one at the back of your head.
 And the tighter the braids, the tighter the wave you’ll get in the morning.
-So if you sleep with loose braids, you can get a nice loose wave in the morning.
+If you sleep with loose braids, you can get a nice loose wave in the morning.

-Wrap Your Hair In A Silk Scarf
+Wrap Your Hair in A Silk Scarf

 After you’ve tied your scarf, you can carefully take out the bobby pins from your hair because they can be uncomfortable during sleep.
 Now you can bring the edges of the scarf to the top of your head and tie it there one more time.
-This is a really comfortable method because you don’t have hair everywhere.
-But keep in mind that this method works best if you have sew-in extensions or lock and stitch extensions.
+This is a comfortable method since you don’t have hair everywhere.
+But keep in mind that this method works best if you have sewn-in extensions or lock and stitch extensions.

-A Sleep Cap
+Use a Sleep Cap

-Make A Bun or a Pony Tail
+Make a Bun or A Pony Tail